 The Executive Board provides the Supervisory Board with regular, timely and comprehensive reports on all matters of importance to the CANCOM Group concerning the business performance, key business transactions, planning, the risk situation, risk management and compliance.
 The Executive and Supervisory Boards discuss the strategic orientation of the enterprise and regularly assess the extent to which the strategy has been implemented.

-On September 18, 2015, in accordance with the German Equal Participation of Women and Men in Leadership Positions in the Private and Public Sectors Act (Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst, BGleiG), the Supervisory Board set targets for the representation of women in the Executive Board and Supervisory Board, both of which have to be met by June 30, 2017.
 The Supervisory Board respects the objectives underlying the introduction of a quota for women’s participation in management, and places great importance on equal treatment of, and equal opportunities for, men and women.
-As there are no plans for new appointments to be made to the Executive Board before the deadline for achieving the targets, the representation of women on the Executive Board will remain at zero percent.
-As the target set was zero percent, it was met in the fiscal year 2015.
+The filling of Board positions should continue to be in the interests of the company.
+The Supervisory Board is of the view that this can be best achieved by placing the primary emphasis on the person’s special expertise and qualifications.
+The representation of women on the Executive Board will remain at zero percent.
+As the target set was zero percent, it was met in the financial year 2017.
 The Supervisory Board has set a target of 16.67 percent for women’s participation on the Supervisory Board.
-This target was already met in the year under review.
+This target was also met in the year under review.

 The Executive Board